 Technology Planning, Pilots & Partnerships

-SANDAG partners with local, state, regional, and federal stakeholders to plan, develop, and deploy innovative intelligent transportation system (ITS) technologies and solutions that advance the implementation of the Next OS under the adopted 2021 Regional Plan.
-SANDAG is bringing the Next OS vision to life through several ongoing planning and pilot efforts as described below.
+SANDAG partners with local, state, regional, and federal agencies to plan, develop, and deploy innovative intelligent transportation system (ITS) technologies and solutions that advance the implementation the adopted 2025 Regional Plan.
+SANDAG is bringing the transportation system management vision to life through several ongoing planning and pilot efforts.

 Regional ITS Architecture

-SANDAG recently completed a major update to the federally required Regional ITS Architecture.
+SANDAG completed a major update to the federally required Regional ITS Architecture in 2021.
 The Regional ITS Architecture is a tool that ensures consistency, coordination, and integration of various transportation systems across all the region's jurisdictions.
-It helps planners and engineers ensure that state, regional and local ITS projects can communicate and work together.
+It helps state, regional, and local ITS projects communicate and work together.
 As a companion to the ITS Architecture, SANDAG also completed a Transportation Systems Management and Operations Strategy that describes the operational and institutional policies and processes that will be necessary to operate the transportation system holistically.

 Next Generation 511 Traveler Information System